sadman-siraj/sangoleyefisayo.github.io/_pages/cv.md

 Work experience
 ======
+* May.
+2022 – Present, 2022: Graduate Research Assistant (University of New Mexico)
+  * Department of Electrical and Computer Engineering:
+    - Performance and Resource Optimization in Networks (PROTON) Lab

 * January.
-2022 – Present: Graduate Teaching Assistant (University of New Mexico)
+2022 – May, 2022: Graduate Teaching Assistant (University of New Mexico)
   * Undergraduate Courses:
-    - Signals & Systems, Electromagnetic Fields & Waves and Introduction Power Systems.
+    - Signals & Systems, Electromagnetic Fields & Waves and Introduction Power Systems

 * June.
 2020 – December 2021: Online Course Instrcutor (Upskill, Bangladesh)
   * Python Programming in four Modules: